 In Leonard’s absence, senior Bronson Tiwanak will make the majority of snaps in practice.
 London Sapolu, who transferred from a junior college in January, and Chauncy Winchester-Makainai, a freshman, also will work at center.
 Winchester-Makainai worked out at center during unsupervised practices this summer, but struggled with the play-calling.
 He had missed some drills in training camp because of a minor ailment.

-In the Blogs» Warrior Beat: Leonard injured
+» Warrior Beat: Leonard injured

 The past couple of weeks, Shaw had Leonard, Tiwanak, guard Brysen Ginlack and right guard Adrian Thomas rotate at the three interior line positions.
 Thomas was established as the No. 1 right guard.
 Ginlack, who can play both guard positions, was battling Leonard at left guard.
 Leonard also was competing against Tiwanak at center.

 This week, Ginlack was designated as the No. 1 left guard.
 Leonard was going to be named the No. 1 center, until Shaw decided to extend the competition.

 With Leonard’s setback, Shaw mused, "Now I look like a genius" for rotating players.

 Shaw said the plan was to give those four players sufficient reps with the first unit.